To see information relevant to you please log in or Not you?

 Retiring early

-The Fund’s Trust Deed and Rules set out the age when members can start taking their benefits, but overriding pensions tax legislation sets out the earliest age when members can generally take their benefits without incurring higher tax charges.
+The Fund's Trust Deed and Rules set out the age when members can start taking their benefits, but overriding pensions tax legislation sets out the earliest age when members can generally take their benefits without incurring any penal tax charges.
 This is known as the normal minimum pension age and it is currently set at age 55.

 If you joined the Fund on or after 6 April 2006 but before 4 November 2021, you may have a protected pension age of 55.
-This will depend on a number of factors including what type of membership you have and whether you are an active or deferred member at the time you want to take early retirement.
+This means the normal minimum pension age doesn't apply to the benefits you've built up in the Fund.
+Having a protected pension age of 55 will depend on a number of factors, including what type of membership you have and whether you're an active or deferred member at the time you take early retirement.

 Retiring late

-DC Core and DC Start
+Retiring late from DC Core or DC Start

 If you opt out of the Fund at your normal pension age:

-• you stop making contributions;
+• you stop making contributions,

-• your DC account will stay invested;
+• your DC account will stay invested,

 • when you stop working for Nestlé, you can take your benefits — see What will you receive